-Personnel from the county Public Health Department and the Florida Department of Health (DOH) may coordinate the delivery of medical support services to victims of hazardous materials incidents.
-If there is a need for regional coordination, DEM will notify the DOH Duty Officer who notifies the Regional Emergency Advisor.
+The Florida Department of Health is a state agency with staff represented at the local, regional and state level.
+Personnel from the Florida Department of Health (FDOH) may coordinate the delivery of medical support services to victims of hazardous materials incidents.
+If there is a need for regional or state coordination, the Health Officer from the local jurisdiction will make the appropriate notifications to state level FDOH.